vp817/RakNetProtocolDoc/README.md

 get the capsule size and also the capsule buffer size then the size that you used to check if is greater than the capsule buffer size and define them.

-to get the count of how many segments is needed to be made: subtract the capsule buffer size with 1 then divide it with the size that you used to check if is greater than the capsule buffer size then sum them with 1 (not two times)
+to get the count of how many segments is needed to be made: subtract the capsule buffer size with 1 then divide it with the size that you used to check if is greater than the capsule buffer size then sum them with 1 (not two times) or you can ceil instead of subtracting 1 and adding 1 at the end

 then define a `current segment index` outside the loop and is 0 by default